A Hole in Your Heart: Is Something Missing?

 Pay attention.
-If if this lasts and you start to try filling it with people and things, you’ll be patching over the real reason you’re feeling this emotional emptiness.
+If this lasts and you start to try filling it with people and things, you’ll be patching over the real reason you’re feeling this emotional emptiness.

 The infinite hole in your heart